 The most pressing issue is student safety, especially in light of the abhorrent behaviour and slurs of members of the Delta Chi fraternity.
 The University has launched an independent investigation into that matter.
 Subsequent to the exposure of the Delta Chi issue, members of our law school community received hateful and threatening posts/emails.
 We have maintained regular communication with Campus Community Police regarding these posts.
 If Black-identifying law students wish to have legal representation in terms of making complaints or statements to Campus Police or the Windsor Police Service regarding hateful or threatening communications they have received, the law school can resource and refer to independent legal advice and representation.
 The Faculty of Law has established a roster of lawyers in this regard.

 Due to the pandemic, classes and extra-curricular activities moved primarily online for the Fall semester.
 Campus climate issues relating to anti-Black racism, intersectional and other forms of discrimination, and bullying were particularly manifest in this online environment.
 An independent review of these online and other issues, with a particular focus on ABR, will be commissioned.
-Consultations on the scope of the review (and identifying a reviewer and reporting protocol) were completed by Associate Dean L. Jacobs and alum (and member of the ABR Committee) Nashara Peart in the Fall semester; further details on the review will be available on this page shortly.
+Consultations on the scope of the review (and identifying a reviewer and reporting protocol) were completed by Associate Dean L. Jacobs and alum (and member of the ABR Committee) Nashara Peart in the Fall semester.

 We have sought to bolster our student services for Black-identifying law students.
 A dedicated clinical therapist position to support Black-identifying students was created in the spring of 2020 and formalized in the fall.
 A careers counsellor to, as an explicit part of their mandate, assist students from equity-seeking communities was also hired to bolster our career services.